Rethinking On-policy Optimization for Query Augmentation: Comparison

 \subsection{Result and Analysis}

 We show the results of evidence-seeking retrieval and ad hoc retrieval in~\cref{tab:combined_results_qa_beir}.
-The data demonstrates that both on-policy optimization and simple prompt-based expansion (SPQE) significantly improve retrieval performance over not using any query augmentation (the ``Base'' columns).
+Overall, both on-policy optimization and simple prompt-based expansion (SPQE) improve retrieval performance over not using any query augmentation (the ``Base'' columns), but their benefits differ across tasks and retrievers.

-First, the results confirm the value of using on-policy optimization.
-For ad hoc retrieval with a dense retriever, the +7B RL model achieves the highest average score of 57.5, a substantial improvement over the base retriever's score of 51.6.
-This gain is particularly noticeable on datasets like FEVER, where the score increases from 75.8 to 85.5.
-Similarly, with a sparse BM25 retriever on evidence-based datasets, the +7B RL model improves the average score from 70.2 to 75.6.
-These results show that directly training a model to generate queries that maximize retrieval scores is an effective strategy.
+On-policy optimization can be effective, especially when training smaller policies.
+For ad hoc retrieval with a dense retriever, the DR-7B (DeepRetrieval) model achieves the highest average score of 57.5, improving over the base retriever's score of 51.6; this is particularly noticeable on datasets like FEVER, where the score increases from 75.8 to 85.5.
+Similarly, with a sparse BM25 retriever on evidence-based datasets, the DR-7B model improves the average score from 70.2 to 75.6.

 Furthermore, \cref{tab:combined_results_qa_beir} shows that our simpler prompt-based method, \ours, is also highly effective and competitive.
 For sparse retrieval, \ours consistently delivers the best performance, achieving the highest average scores for both evidence-based (78.2) and ad hoc (51.6) datasets.

+To provide a consolidated view across sparse vs. dense settings (and to disentangle backbone effects for prompting), we summarize prompting with proprietary and open-weight LLMs alongside the DeepRetrieval baselines in~\cref{tab:spqe-open-models-summary}.
+Across all six task--retriever combinations, prompting achieves the best overall Borda rank (rank~1), while the DeepRetrieval policies rank behind the prompting variants (rank~4 for DR-7B and rank~5 for DR-3B).
+This aggregate result reinforces the main takeaway from~\cref{tab:combined_results_qa_beir}: under our compute-aware setup (larger inference-time models for prompting vs. smaller RL-trained policies with substantial training cost), simple pseudo-document prompting is a very strong baseline and achieves the best overall average ranking in our experiments.

-For dense retrieval, its performance is very close to the more complex RL method, even outperforming it on several individual ad hoc datasets like DL19 (70.1) and DL20 (69.3).
-Additionally, we note that \ours is flexible about LLMs' choices, as Qwen-3-32B-Instruct and GPT-OSS-120B also achieve strong performance (details in Appendix~\cref{asec:prompting-results-different-llms}).
+For dense retrieval, prompting performance is also close to (and sometimes surpasses) the more complex RL method, while RL can still be beneficial on specific datasets (e.g., FEVER and FiQA) when adapted to a particular retriever and domain.
 We defer a more in-depth discussion about \ours vs. on-policy optimization to~\cref{subsec:discussions}.